Other Vehicle Registrations in Illinois

 You know you must title and register your passenger car, pickup truck, or motorcycle―but what about other types of vehicles?
 If you have a special vehicle, such as an all-terrain vehicle (ATV), snowmobile, or trailer, you may have to title and/or register it in Illinois.
 The process for each type of vehicle may differ, so it's important to know what you need to do to title/register it and which state agency you need to visit.

 Illinois requires you to title your off-road vehicle and all-terrain vehicle (ATV), but you do not have to register them.
 You'll need to complete the Application for Vehicle Transaction (Form VSD 190).
-This form is not available online, but you can pick up a copy at your local Illinois Secretary of State (SOS) office.
-Once you've submitted the form to the IL SOS, you'll also need to pay the $30 title fee.
+This form is not available online, but you can pick up a copy at your Illinois Secretary of State (SOS).
+You will also need to pay the $30 title fee.

 In order to operate your ATV in public parks, you must have a public access sticker visible on your vehicle.
 Remember, you can not operate your ATV on any public roads or highways in Illinois, unless you're simply crossing them.

-To register your snowmobile, complete a Snowmobile Registration Application (Form 40M) and submit it to:
+To register your snowmobile, complete a Snowmobile Registration Application (Form IL 422-0614) and submit it to:

 Illinois Department of Natural Resources